LinguaTechnica/herobook/README.md

 *Hero Book API*
 http://herobookapi.herokuapp.com/api/v1/heroes/

-Use this api to CRUD data for your apps.
-No authentication required for this exercise so you can freely access and update the data here.
+Use this api to CRUD data for your app.
+No authentication required.
+Check with your instructor about open access to make PATCH AND PUT/POST requests.
+The API has read-access, but could require a key for write-access.

-*ONLY DELETE HEROES YOU CREATE* Everyone can see the changes to the heroes!

 ### Requirements